Septic Services in Kemp, TX

 Kemp is a small rural town of about 1,200 people in southern Kaufman County, sitting just north of Cedar Creek Lake.
 The town draws its character from two distinct groups: long-time residents on acreage and weekend property owners who come down from the Dallas metro to enjoy the lake.
 Both rely on septic systems, and both deal with a unique set of challenges tied to this part of Texas.

-What Septic Services Are Available in Kemp?
+Septic Services Available in Kemp

 Septic Pumping